 1. Step one - Assessment and recommendation

-Call our Legal Help Line on 1800 555 777 or contact us via our contact form.
+Call our Legal Help Line on 1800 621 236 or contact us via the contact form on this page.

 A client services consultant will give you information to help you decide on the best course of action for you.
 This may involve arranging a confidential meeting with a lawyer to discuss your matter in greater detail or asking you to gather further information.
 Your initial consultation with a lawyer is free as part of our service to you.
 It provides you with the opportunity to find out more about your claim and discuss options available to you.

 If we agree to act for you, this will usually be on a No Win - No Fee* basis.